VishwaiOSDev/paste-vault/README.md

 -   Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People  _love_  thorough bug reports.
 I'm not even kidding.

+# License
+LogKit is released under the MIT license.